Copyright and Copyright Permission

 The word "Published" shall mean material for which a claim of copyright is apparent.
 Some examples are:

-No. The copyright for the original material has not been transferred to IEEE, therefore still the property of the original copyright owner.
+No. The copyright for the original material has not been transferred to IEEE, therefore the original material is still the property of the original copyright owner.

-Verbal contributions, as a form of expression, are not copyrightable.
-However, in the event the verbal expression is recorded in any way (e.g., draft standard) it is copyrightable.
-Verbal contributions, in their recorded form, are subject to the IEEE-SA Copyright Policy.
+Verbal Contributions, as a form of expression, are not copyrightable.
+However, in the event the verbal expression is recorded in any way (e.g., included in an IEEE draft standard) it is copyrightable.
+Verbal Contributions, in their recorded form, are subject to the IEEE SA Copyright Policy.
 IEEE SA Working Group participants can verbally discuss any material without requesting permission as long as the material is not shown, distributed, or recorded.

 At the time of PAR submittal, any known previously Published material intended for inclusion in a proposed IEEE standard must be identified.
 This includes any previously Published work on which the standard will be based.

-IEEE-SA Intellectual Property Rights must be informed immediately if a portion of another Published work in excess of fair use will be incorporated in the draft standard so that the Chair may obtain guidance in addressing any copyright issues, especially if a contractual agreement is required between IEEE and the copyright owner.
+IEEE SA Intellectual Property Rights (firstname.lastname@example.org) must be informed immediately if a portion of another Published work will be incorporated in the IEEE draft standard so that the Chair may obtain guidance in addressing any copyright issues, especially if a contractual agreement is required between IEEE and the copyright owner.

-No IEEE Standards Sponsor, Working Group, or volunteer can develop an agreement for the IEEE-SA without the participation of an IEEE-SA staff member.
+No IEEE Standards Committee, Working Group, or volunteer can develop an agreement for the IEEE SA without the participation of an IEEE SA staff member.

-It is the duty of the Working Group Chair to make the request using the IEEE Permission Form Letters available in the myProject system.
+It is the duty of the Working Group or Activity Chair to make the request using the IEEE Permission Form Letters available in the myProject system.

 If the information in the approved IEEE standard is derived from a source other than IEEE, permission needs to be requested from that source.
 The source is indicated where the information is placed in the IEEE standard, and may be listed in the front matter as well.

 References to IEEE standards are strongly preferred.
-If you intend to reuse content from an approved IEEE standard, you should first alert IEEE-SA Intellectual Property Rights.
-If you do copy text you should be aware that you may be incorporating technology and that there may be patent issues related to this action.
+If you intend to reuse content from an approved IEEE standard, you should first request permission from IEEE SA IPR (email@example.com).

-Contact IEEE-SA Intellectual Property Rights to obtain permission to reprint information from an IEEE standard.
+Contact IEEE SA Intellectual Property Rights (firstname.lastname@example.org) to obtain permission to reprint information from an IEEE standard.

-The communication needs to cite the specific material for which you are requesting permission detailing how the material will be distributed (ex. a seminar with overheads and handouts, a publication, or an annex to product information).
-The intended format of the distribution (ex: print or electronic transmission) is not necessary.
-The IEEE-SA will need to determine whether it will be used internally or externally and whether there will be a fee for the information.
+The communication needs to cite the specific material for which you are requesting permission detailing how the material will be distributed (e.g., a seminar with overheads and handouts, a publication, or an annex to product information).
+The intended format of the distribution (e.g., print or electronic transmission) is not necessary.
+The IEEE SA will need to determine whether it will be used internally or externally and whether there will be a fee for the information.
 If there is an estimated distribution volume, please include this information as well.

 Yes.
-Any reproduction of IEEE standards must be authorized by the IEEE-SA.
+Any reproduction of IEEE standards must be authorized by IEEE SA.
 Typically, the license for reproduction of IEEE standards is based on the determination of whether it is for internal or external use.
-The fee for internal use reproduction is 30% of the current US list price of the standard.
-External use, usually for resale, is charged at 70% of the current US list price.
-Fees for educational use only reproduction are substantially lower than the external use pricing.
+Fees for educational use only reproduction are lower than the external use pricing.
 Special situations are also negotiable where the circumstances do not entirely fit one use or the other.
 Contact IEEE SA Intellectual Property Rights (email@example.com).

-No. The IEEE-SA views the abstract and scope as publicly available information.
+No. The IEEE SA views the abstract and scope as publicly available information.
 We only request that you properly reference the title and numeric designation of the standard.
-When referencing an IEEE standard it may be helpful to get in touch with the IEEE-SA in order to provide ordering information or distribution availability.
+When referencing an IEEE standard it may be helpful to get in touch with IEEE SA in order to provide ordering information or distribution availability.

-If you become aware that an organization/company is claiming conformance to a draft standard of IEEE, formal written notification (including the company name, address, and a copy of the offending claim, etc.) should be sent to:
+If you become aware that an organization/company is claiming conformance to an IEEE draft standard, formal written notification (including the company name, address, and a copy of the offending claim, etc.) should be sent to:

 IEEE Standards Association